-- For short-answer questions, submit your answers in PDF format as a file called <NetID>-hw1.pdf.
-Word documents will not be accepted. - For programming questions, submit your source file using the filename specified in the question. - You must do all work individually, and you must submit your work electronically via Sakai. - All submitted code will be tested for suspicious similarities to other code, and the test will uncover cheating, even if it is "hidden" (by reordering code, by renaming variables, etc.).
+- This assignment is in two parts: - Questions 1-3 are written answer questions to be answered via PDF submitted to the GradeScope assignment "Homework 1 written". - Question 4 consists of programming tasks to be submitted via GitLab transfer or upload to the GradeScope assignment "Homework 1 code".
+Your source files must use the filenames specified in the question.
+NOTE: Merely committing to GitLab is not sufficient!
+You have to login to GradeScope and either upload C files manually or use the "GitLab" button to transfer files from GitLab to GradeScope!
+Programs that show good faith effort will receive a minimum of 25% credit. - You must do all work individually, and you must submit your work electronically via GradeScope. - All submitted code will be tested for suspicious similarities to other code, and the test will uncover cheating, even if it is "hidden" (by reordering code, by renaming variables, etc.).

 Q1.
-Representing Datatypes in Binary
+Representing Datatypes in Binary [30]

-- (a) [5 points] Convert $+47{10}$ to 8-bit 2s complement integer representation in binary and hexadecimal. - (b) [5] Convert -1310 to 8-bit 2s complement integer representation in binary and hexadecimal. - (c) [5] Convert +47.010 to 32-bit IEEE floating point representation in binary and hexadecimal. - (d) [5] Convert -0.37510 to 32-bit IEEE floating point representation in binary and hexadecimal. - (e) [5] Represent the ASCII string "String for 250!" (not including the quotes) in hexadecimal. - (f) [5] Give an example of a number that cannot be represented as a 32-bit signed integer.
+- (a) [5 points] Convert +4710 to 8-bit 2s complement integer representation in binary and hexadecimal.
+You must show your work! - (b) [5] Convert -1310 to 8-bit 2s complement integer representation in binary and hexadecimal.
+You must show your work! - (c) [5] Convert +47.010 to 32-bit IEEE floating point representation in binary and hexadecimal.
+You must show your work! - (d) [5] Convert -0.37510 to 32-bit IEEE floating point representation in binary and hexadecimal.
+You must show your work! - (e) [5] Represent the ASCII string "String for 250!" (not including the quotes) in hexadecimal. - (f) [5] Give an example of a number that cannot be represented as a 32-bit signed integer.

 Q2.
-Memory as an Array of Bytes
+Memory as an Array of Bytes [10]